Almandine Garnet Gemstone Information

-Most Popular Almandine Garnet Varieties:
+Most Popular Garnet Varieties:

 Star garnet, pyrope, rhodolite, spessartite, grossularite, tsavorite, demantoid, color change garnet and malaya garnet are among the more popular garnet varieties.

-Lesser Known Almandine Garnet Varieties:
+Lesser Known Garnet Gemstones:

 Almandine Garnet Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top